AndunHH/spacemouse/README.md

 # Calibrate your hardware
 After compiling and uploading the program to your hardware, you can connect via the serial monitor.
-In the upper line, you can send the desired debug mode to the board and observe the output. "-1" stops the debug output.
+Hit enter and use the [serial menu](#serial-interface-menu) to select the proper debug outputs.

 Read and follow the instructions throughout the config.h file and write down your results.
-Recompile after every step.
+The initial parameters are hardware dependent and you need to recompile for the changes to take effect.
+The later parameters for sensitivities can be tuned via the menu and saved to the [EEPROM](#storing-parameters-in-the-eeprom) (and exported back to config.h)

-This calibration is supported by various debug outputs which can toggle on or off before compiling or during run time by sending the corresponding number via the serial interface.
+This calibration is supported by various debug outputs.
 All debug outputs are described at the top of your config_sample.h.

 1. Check and correct your pin out -> Refer to the pictures in the [Electronics](#electronics) section below.
 2. Tune dead zone to avoid jittering